 Big thanks to Kurt for taking the time to answer these questions and share such good insight with us all.
 If you haven’t already, I’d highly recommend checking out what he’s got going on with the new label.

 If you’re interested in checking some other articles from gigging jazz musicians (rather than ‘industry’ folk), I’d recommend starting here:

 More about Kurt Rosenwinkel

-Born in Philadelphia in 1970, Rosenwinkel attended the Berklee College of Music for two and a half years before leaving in his junior year to tour with the legendary vibraphonist-composer-educator Gary Burton, the dean of the school at the time.
+Born in Philadelphia in 1970, Rosenwinkel attended the Berklee College of Music for two and a half years before leaving in his junior year to play guitar on tour with the legendary vibraphonist-composer-educator Gary Burton, the dean of the school at the time.

-He left for Europe in 2003, and has spent the past nine years in East Berlin, Germany, where he accepted a professorship at the Jazz Institute Berlin.
+He left for Europe in 2003, and has spent the past twelve years in East Berlin, Germany, where he accepted a professorship at the Jazz Institute Berlin.
 Until recently, that is.

-Ten years in the making, Caipi – the first release on Kurt Rosenwinkel’s Heartcore Records label – is easily his most personal expression to date and features Rosenwinkel playing all the instruments (drums, bass, piano, synthesizers, percussion).
-It showcases him prominently on vocals on tunes like the hard rocking “Hold On,” the ethereal “Summer Song” and the slow ballad “Ezra”, named for his son.
-The lilting “Little B” is named for his other son Silas, who was nicknamed Little Bear as a toddler.
+Ten years in the making, Caipi was the first release on Kurt Rosenwinkel’s Heartcore Records label.
+It’s easily his most personal expression to date and features Rosenwinkel playing all the instruments (drums, bass, piano, synthesizers, percussion) as well as vocals on some tracks.

 Elements of rock and jazz co-exist happily with all the easily recognisable features of his personal style; above all, there is ample space for the evolving world of Brazilian music in its most recent guise and, in particular, the Brazilian love song.